MasoudAlali/react-native-template-ts-firebase-gmap/README.md

 it will subscribe and dispatch on `user reducer`

 * ###### for more information about AuthService module and how to use it refer to [AuthService doc](./docs/AuthService.md)

+##### Cache Service
+This service is responsible for maintain requests cache data which are handled by axios interceptors and persist them using StorageService<br/>
+requests with `get` method will be persisted with `url + params` key and value of whole response with some expire time

+* ###### for more information about CacheService module and how to use it refer to [CacheService doc](./docs/CacheService.md)

+##### Error Handler
+This service is responsible for showing errors to user using `ToastService.showMessage` with `error` type<br/>

+* This module will export `errorHandling` function as default which need `error` as argument, you should just pass your axios error response to it `AxiosError<ErrorResponseType>`
+* It has some kind of debounce and deduplication, which will filter duplicate messages in given time frame
+* You can specify some filtering to prevent some messages to be shown to user

+but for sure you can use base `ErrorHandler` class separately

+* ###### for more information about ErrorHandler module and how to use it refer to [ErrorHandler doc](./docs/ErrorHandler.md)

+##### Event Emitter
+This service is very simple connection between listeners and emitters, listeners listen on specific eventName and emitters will emit on that specific eventName and pass the params

+so it's a helper to call whatever listener in anywhere from anywhere you want

+for example if you want to show a `Modal` which is used in `App.tsx`, you can emit `EventEmitter.Events.General.ShowModal()` and that's it, `Modal` Component will be called by it's listener

+* ###### for more information about EventEmitter module and how to use it refer to [EventEmitter](./docs/EventEmitter.md)

+##### Logger
+This service is easily a wrapper for console with all those functions, the only difference is that first argument of functions will be a key which is defined in same module, and you can enable or disable that logs

+* ###### for more information about Logger module and how to use it refer to [Logger](./docs/Logger.md)